Personal Autonomy of the Turkish Muslim Minority of Thrace in Greece

 Equality before the law and the principle of non-discrimination are pillars of democracy and the rule of law.
 A pluralistic society also demands special treatment for those who have special needs, without discrimination.
 This is essential for the whole political programme that civic citizenship entails, namely, the equality of all citizens before the law, beyond origin or religion (Christopoulos 2011).
 Minority rights are granted when minority characteristics, such as language, national belonging or religion are not just tolerated but need positive action from state authorities.
 Two major conditions were not observed in the Muslims of Thrace case: a) that the enjoyment of minority rights should not contravene the content of general human rights, and b) that interstate reciprocal antagonisms should not harm the content of citizenship.

 Dependencies and interdependencies, interferences and manipulations overshadowed the slight occasions of cooperation between Greece and Turkey with regard to the Muslim Turkish minority of Thrace.
 Language, religion, and national affiliation became the material with which the state exerted its policies in the post-Treaty of Lausanne years.
 However, behind the conventional legal justification of droit de regard in both Greece and Turkey, invocation of ties of common blood or common ethnic descent, or religion underpins ideological and political agendas.
 These ties substitute citizenship with special invisible qualities and rights extended to members of the respective minorities under the unilateral control of the granting state.
 Here one can observe a double exception to egalitarianism.
 Both Greece and Turkey attempt to favor their kin-minority and both tend to undermine the principle of equality among citizens when it comes to the treatment of minorities living on their territory (Özgüneş and Tsitselikis 2019).
 This practice of exception is justified in the name of national security and national interests.
-Thus, two legal orders are overlapping each other: one stemming from kin-state and the other from the home-state.
+Thus, two legal orders overlap with each other: one stemming from kin-state and the other from the home-state.
 Frequently, the members of the two minorities are not considered as citizens but rather as hostages, “[u]nfortunately this is true for both Turkey and Greece reciprocally” (Oran 2002).

 Minority rights are placed within this legal order to the extent that there is no breach of fundamental rights granted to all, with no discrimination.
 As Thomas Hammarberg, the Council of Europe Commissioner for Human Rights put it in 2009, “any obligations that may arise out of the 1923 Lausanne Peace Treaty, or any other early 20th century treaty, should be viewed and interpreted in full and effective compliance with the subsequent obligations undertaken by the ratification of European and international human rights instruments” (Hammarberg 2009, para.
 41).
 As regards sharia (before the reform of 2019) and the right of association of persons belonging to Muslim minority (see section 10.1. of the case study), the prevailing judicial practice that breaches the human rights of the members of the Muslim minority in Thrace fragments the uniform citizenship and undermines and frustrates the legitimate expectation that fundamental norms of rule of law are universally applicable.